Christian film industry: Criteria

 Popular mainstream studio productions of films with strong Christian messages or Biblical stories, such as Ben-Hur, The Ten Commandments, The Prince of Egypt, The Robe, Sergeant York, The Blind Side, The Book of Eli, Machine Gun Preacher, Risen, Hacksaw Ridge, and Silence, are not specifically part of the Christian film industry, being more agnostic about their audiences' religious beliefs.
-These films generally also have a much higher budget, production values and better known film stars, and are received more favourably with film critics.
+These films generally also have a much higher budget, production values and better-known film stars, and are received more favorably with film critics.

 Many films from the Christian film industry are produced by openly confessing Christians in independent companies mainly targeting a Christian audience.
-This has been on the rise since the success of Sherwood Pictures whose Fireproof was the highest grossing independent film of 2008.
+This has been on the rise since the success of Sherwood Pictures whose Fireproof was the highest-grossing independent film of 2008.

 History

 Beginnings

-Catholic priest Athanasius Kircher promoted the magic lantern by publishing the book Ars Magna Lucis et Umbrae in 1680.
-Controversy soon followed as priests and masons used the lanterns "to persuade followers of their ability to control both the forces of darkness and enlightenment" and temperance groups used the lanterns to fight alcoholism.
+Catholic priest Athanasius Kircher promoted the magic lantern by publishing the book Ars Magna Lucis et Umbrae in 1646.
+Controversy soon followed as priests and masons used the lanterns "to persuade followers of their ability to control both the forces of darkness and enlightenment," and temperance groups used the lanterns to fight alcoholism.
 In the 1800s, missionaries such as David Livingstone used the lanterns to present the Gospel in Africa.

-Through the years, many Christians began to utilize motion picture for their own purposes.
+Through the years, many Christians began to utilize motion pictures for their own purposes.
 In 1899, Herbert Booth, as part of the Salvation Army, claimed to be the first user of film for the cause of Christianity.